graphops/docs/docs/graphcast/design-principles.md

 ---
 sidebar_position: 2
 ---

-# 🟦 Design Principles
+# ⚙️ Design Principles

 There are two main components of Graphcast

-- Graphcast SDK: The base layer sdk which abstracts interaction with The Graph stack and Waku network.
-(Ethereum client, Graph node client, indexer management server client, network subgraph, registry subgraph, waku node)
+- The Graphcast SDK: The base layer SDK which interfaces with The Graph stack and the Waku network.
+This includes interactions with an Ethereum client, a Graph node client, a client for the Indexer management server, the Network subgraph and the Registry subgraph).
-- Radio: Customizable radio application which defines the specific message formats and logic around constructing and handling the messages.
+- Radios: Highly customizable gossip applications, built with the help of the Graphcast SDK, which define the specific message formats and logic around constructing and handling the messages.

-## 1️⃣ Base layer (SDK)
+## The Graphcast SDK

-The base layer is used to abstract all the necessary components of each Radio away from the user.
+The SDK is the base layer which is used to abstract all the necessary components of each Radio away from the user.
 That includes:

 - Connection to Graphcast by spinning up a [Waku](https://waku.org/) node.
 It also provides an interface to subscribe to receive messages on specific topics and to broadcast messages onto the network.
-- Interactions with an Ethereum node, Graph node, Indexer management server.
+- Interactions with an Ethereum node, a Graph node and a client for the Indexer management server.
-- Queries to network subgraph and registry subgraph.
+- Queries to Network and Registry subgraphs.
-- Checks message validity for past message injections, nonexistent blocks, expired timestamps, and signatured by the operator of an on-chain active indexer (can be used to trace reputations).
+- Checks message validity for past message injections, nonexistent blocks and expired timestamps.
+It also guarantees that messages are signed by an authorised operator address of an active on-chain Indexer (this can be used as a basis for a reputation system).

-## 2️⃣ Radio agent (Application: POI cross-checker)
+## Radios

-Our first example radio is built for real-time cross-checking of Indexer Proofs of Indexing (POIs).
+Our first example Radio is built for real-time cross-checking of Indexer Proof of Indexing attestations (POIs).
 Indexers must generate valid POIs to earn indexing rewards.
-Indexers find it benefiting to indexing operations to alert each other on subgraph health in community discussions.
-To alleviate the manual workload, this Radio agent
+Indexers find it beneficial to alert each other on the health status of subgraphs in community discussions.
+To alleviate the manual workload, the POI cross-checker Radio:

 - Defines message types and topics
-- Collects POIs from graph node and send as a message
+- Collects POIs from the Graph node and sends them inside of Graphcast messages along with other useful metadata
-- Observes relevant messages and aggregates POIs sent from operators with
+- Observes relevant messages and aggregates POIs sent from other Indexers, in order to compare _local_ POIs to _remote_ POIs
-- Monitors the network for conflicts and update the stack.
-In this case, the agent sets indexer's cost model to a high constant to avoid query volume.
+- Monitors the network for conflicts and makes updates to the Indexer stack if needed.
+In the case of the POI cross-checker Radio, the agent sets the Indexer's cost model to a high constant to avoid query volume.